 Septic arthritis, an infection of the joints, is a possible cause of these symptoms.
 Septic arthritis can lead to malformed joints and osteoarthritis if it is not managed.
 Please contact your primary care physician or visit the emergency room.

 How is Hip Pain Or Knee Pain Treated?

 Most of our patient knee pain sufferers prefer natural, non-invasive rehabilitation options.
 Prolonged painkiller use is also a possibility.
-But are you willing to risk becoming hooked to these drugs?
+But are you willing to risk becoming hooked on these drugs?
 What if surgery isn’t an option for you?
-Also available are painkillers that exacerbate rather than alleviate the problem.

-We treat persistent knee pain using regenerative medicine and platelet-rich plasma for patients who believe they have no other options (PRP).
+We treat persistent knee pain using regenerative medicine and platelet-rich plasma (PRP).

-PRP therapies involve drawing your own blood, purifying it, and injecting the concentrated platelets and plasma into your knee.
-Blood molecules including platelets, growth factors, and cytokines help heal wounds.
-When you suffer knee pain, we use PRP to supply the healing materials you require.
+PRP therapies involve drawing your own blood, separating it with a centrifuge, and injecting the concentrated platelets and plasma into your knee.
+Blood molecules, including platelets, growth factors, and cytokines, help heal wounds.

 Request a consultation with us today

 Knee pain may hold anyone back.
 Working on your feet might be unpleasant.
-Simple tasks like mowing the lawn or cleaning the floors can be difficult with knee discomfort.
-But don’t let it deter you.
+Simple tasks like mowing the lawn or cleaning the floors can be complicated with knee discomfort, but there are natural methods of relief and healing.

 Our clinic has the solution for efficient and long-lasting hip and knee pain relief.